-Cannabis will be treated the same as tobacco; it must be consumed in the designated smoking area – no minors and no alcohol allowed.
-Standard laws apply in regards to carrying, selling or illegal use of the product which will be monitored and enforced by AGLCC and the Camrose Police Service.
+Marijuana is not permitted.
+Standard laws apply in regards to carrying, selling or illegal use of marijuana which will be monitored and enforced by AGLCC and the Camrose Police Service.

 Yes, in almost 20 years an excess of 5 million dollars has been paid to non-profit groups that help with the festival.

 Yes, still pictures are allowed to be taken in the concert bowl.
 All cameras must adhere to the BVJ photo policy as described in our Festival Guide.

 No. Camping is not included and must be purchased additionally.

 No. To purchase camping you are required to purchase two (2) valid weekend admissions at the same time.